ellakoa/postcard-poem/content/posts/woods-are-great-for.md

 metaImage: /img/wood-are-great-kings-wood-tinyjpeg.jpg
 alt: Kings Wood sunlight filtering through autumn trees, casting shadows on leaf strewn woodland floor.
-poem: |+
+poem: |

-  Woods are great for hugging trees for running through and grazed knees
+  Woods are great for hugging trees for running around and grazing knees
-  Spending time with family and friends
+  For spending time with family and friends
   Searching for sticks and making dens
-  Wide open rides, narrow twisting paths
+  For finding a bright sunny glade and then walking back into the dark cool shade

-  For standing still when the undergrowth rustles pretending you weren't scared with chuckles
+  For making you think no one else is around as leafy matter muffles all sound but when the undergrowth suddenly rustles you pretend you weren't scared with soft deep chuckles
   For vivid imaginations and tales told in whispers mindful that the trees are very good listeners.

-alignPoemLeft: true
+alignPoemLeft: false
 address: |-
   Woods are Great
   Kings Wood